rubygems/rubygems/.github/ISSUE_TEMPLATE/bundler-related-issue.md

 Thank you for contributing to the [rubygems](https://github.com/rubygems/rubygems) repository, and specifically to the [Bundler](https://bundler.io/) gem.

-Before processing your issue please confirm that:
+Before opening your issue please confirm that:

 - [ ] You checked all the following documents and couldn't find a solution for your issue: